Sujilin09/seo_content_quality_duplicate_detector/README.md

 # SEO Content Quality & Duplicate Detector

-This project is a complete machine learning pipeline built for a data science case study.
-It ingests a dataset of webpage content, engineers advanced NLP features, and trains a robust classification model to score content quality (Low, Medium, High).
-It also includes a real-time analysis function to score and check for duplicates on any live URL.
+This project is a complete machine learning pipeline that analyzes web content for SEO quality and detects duplicate articles.
+It ingests raw HTML, engineers advanced NLP features, trains a robust classifier, and serves the results in a real-time Streamlit application.

 ## 🚀 Key Features
-* **HTML Parsing:** Efficiently parses raw HTML to extract clean, readable body text and titles.
+* **HTML Parsing:** Efficiently parses raw HTML to extract clean, readable body text.
-* **Advanced Feature Engineering:** Goes beyond basic word count to engineer 7 distinct features, including:
+* **Advanced Feature Engineering:** Engineers 7 distinct features, including readability scores (Flesch, Gunning Fog) and interaction terms (`readability * word_count`).
-    * Readability Scores (Flesch Ease, Gunning Fog)
-    * Lexical Complexity (Avg.
-Sentence Length)
-    * Interaction Terms (Readability * Word Count)
 * **Semantic Duplicate Detection:** Uses `Sentence-Transformers` (S-BERT) to find *semantically similar* content, which is far more powerful than basic keyword matching.
-* **Robust Quality Scoring:** Employs a `Support Vector Classifier (SVC)` model, hypertuned with `GridSearchCV`, to accurately predict content quality.
+* **Robust Quality Scoring:** Employs a hypertuned `Support Vector Classifier (SVC)` model to accurately predict content quality (Low, Medium, High).
-* **Real-Time Analysis:** A single function `analyze_url(url)` can scrape, parse, and score any live URL in seconds.
+* **Real-Time Analysis:** A single function (and Streamlit app) can scrape, parse, and score any live URL in seconds.

 ---

 ## 🔧 Setup & Installation

-To run this project locally, follow these steps:

 1.  **Clone the Repository:**
     ```bash